 As befits a dish from the kitchens of a king, it has no ingredients used by the common people, such as turmeric or tomato.
 It uses a lot of saffron and cardamom, which were then and still are amongst the most expensive spices in the world.

 Also consistent with its royal kitchen heritage is its intricate presentation.
-Yes, you could leave stuff out and use substitutes, but I would recommend that if you want to cook something that is fit for a king, then go to the bother of doing this as written.
+Yes, you could leave things out or use substitutes, but I would recommend that if you want to cook something that is fit for a king, then go to the bother of doing this as written.
 I do, but certainly not every week.
 This is a special occasion dish.

 You will notice a large amount of dairy product in this, which is intentional.
-But it is not meant to be a creamy, saucy dish.
+But it is not meant to be a creamy dish.
 The presentation shown in the photo is what you want to achieve.
-Some sauce, but not ending up as bits of lamb floating in cream.
+Some gravy, but not pieces of lamb floating in cream.

-In royal banquets this would be just one of many dishes.
-For a contemporary situation you use this a feature dish with simple accompaniments.
+In royal banquets, this would be just one of many dishes.
+For a contemporary situation, you use this as a feature dish with simple accompaniments.
 Plain rice or bread would be best.
 Do not serve this with raita, because there will be too much yoghurt.
-A simple kachumber or salad would best.
+A simple kachumber or salad would be best.

 for the marinade